Lou Trivino: Los Angeles Dodgers

 On May 10, 2025, Trivino signed a minor league contract with the Los Angeles Dodgers.
 After initially being assigned to the Triple-A Oklahoma City Comets, he was added to the 40-man roster and recalled to the Dodgers on May 18.
 Trivino pitched in 26 1/3 innings over 26 games, recording a 3.76 ERA and 18 strikeouts.
 Trivino was designated for assignment by the Dodgers on July 21.
 He was released by the team after clearing waivers on July 27.

 Philadelphia Phillies

 On August 4, 2025, Trivino signed a minor league contract with the Philadelphia Phillies.
 He made six scoreless appearances for the Triple-A Lehigh Valley IronPigs, recording seven strikeouts across seven innings of work.
 On August 26, the Phillies selected Trivino's contract, adding him to their active roster.
+He made 10 appearances for Philadelphia, recording an 0–1 record and 2.00 ERA with eight strikeouts over nine innings of work.

+On February 7, 2026, Trivino re-signed with the Phillies organization on a minor league contract.
+He made 10 appearances for Triple-A Lehigh Valley, compiling a 3–0 record and 2.77 ERA with 20 strikeouts over 13 innings of work.
+On May 1, Trivino triggered the opt-out clause in his contract and was released by Philadelphia.

+Baltimore Orioles

+On May 4, 2026, Trivino signed a major league contract with the Baltimore Orioles.
+He made two appearances for Baltimore, allowing six runs on six hits with three strikeouts across three innings of work.
+On May 10, Trivino was designated for assignment by the Orioles.
+He elected free agency after clearing waivers on May 12.

+Philadelphia Phillies (second stint)

+On May 16, 2026, Trivino signed a minor league contract with the Philadelphia Phillies.
+He made 22 appearances for the Triple-A Lehigh Valley IronPigs, compiling a 3–0 record and 1.27 ERA with 34 strikeouts and three saves across 28 1/3 innings pitched.
+On June 30, the Phillies selected Trivino's contract, adding him to their active roster.
+In three appearances for the team, he allowed four runs on four hits across three innings of work.
+Trivino was designated for assignment by Philadelphia on August 3.
+He elected free agency after clearing waivers on August 5, but re–signed with Philadelphia on a minor league contract two days later.